Victim of identity theft? Don’t let panic get the best of you.

 Identity theft is certainly a serious problem, but you can rest easy knowing that the IRS deals with this sort of thing all the time.
 They should be able to resolve everything so that you can file your return and get your refund.
 You may also receive a special Identity Protection Personal Identification Number (IP PIN) to help protect your identity the next time you file taxes.

-Remember, even if your identity is stolen you can still use PriorTax to file past due tax, you’ll just have to mail your return in.
+Remember, even if you’ve been subject to fraud, you can still use PriorTax to file past due tax, you’ll just have to paper file your returns by mailing them in.